JestonBlu/Driving/docs/index.md

 <center>
 <small>
 * Stimuli data captured the starting and ending times of events.
-* A loop function was written to go through each record and compare time between the simulation and the starting/ending time of the event.
+* A loop function was written to process each record and compare time between the simulation and the starting/ending time of the event.
-* If the simulation time was between the starting and ending time of an event, then all of the records in the time interval were coded with that event (ie: **Texting**)
+* If the simulation time was between the starting and ending time of an event, then all of the records in the time interval were coded with that event (ie: **Texting**).
-* All observations outside of the event time interval were coded as **No Event**.
+* All observations recorded outside the event time interval were coded as **No Event**.
 </small>

 <br>

-**Sample of Cleaned Data Showing an Event Transition**
+<small>**Sample of Processed Data Showing an Event Transition**</small>

 |Subject |Trial |Age |Gender | Frame|   Time| Event.Switch|Event    | Action|  Anger| Contempt| Disgust|  Fear|    Joy|    Sad| Surprise| Neutral|